telerik/kendo-ui-core/docs/controls/data-management/treelist/how-to/hide-edit-fields-on-different-levels.md

 # Hide Edit Fields on Different Levels

-The example below demonstrates how to hide editors for different columns on different levels in the Kendo UI TreeList widget.
+The following example demonstrates how to hide editors for different columns on different levels in the TreeList.

 ###### Example